R.U.R.: Prologue (Act I in the Selver translation)

-Act II
+Act I (Act II in Selver)

 Ten years have passed.
 Helena and her nurse Nana discuss current events, the decline in human births in particular.
 Helena and Domin reminisce about the day they met and summarize the last ten years of world history, which has been shaped by the new worldwide robot-based economy.
 Helena meets Dr. Gall's new experiment, Radius.
 Dr. Gall describes his experimental robotess, also named Helena.
 Both are more advanced, fully-featured robots.
 In secret, Helena burns the formula required to create robots.
 The revolt of the robots reaches Rossum's island as the act ends.

-Act III
+Act II (Act III in Selver)

 The characters sense that the very universality of the robots presents a danger.
 Echoing the story of the Tower of Babel, the characters discuss whether creating national robots who were unable to communicate beyond their languages would have been a good idea.
 As robot forces lay siege to the factory, Helena reveals she has burned the formula necessary to make new robots.
 The characters lament the end of humanity and defend their actions, despite the fact that their imminent deaths are a direct result of their choices.
 Busman is killed while attempting to negotiate a peace with the robots.
-The robots storm the factory and kill all the humans except for Alquist, the company's chief engineer.
-The robots spare him because they recognize that "he works with his hands like the robots."
+The robots storm the factory and kill all the humans except for Alquist, the company's Clerk of the Works (Head of Construction).
+The robots spare him because they recognize that "He works with his hands like a robot.
+He builds houses.
+He can work."

-Epilogue
+Act III (Epilogue in Selver)

 Years have passed.
 Alquist, who still lives, attempts to recreate the formula that Helena destroyed.
 He is a mechanical engineer, though, with insufficient knowledge of biochemistry, so he has made little progress.
 The robot government has searched for surviving humans to help Alquist and found none alive.
 Officials from the robot government beg him to complete the formula, even if it means he will have to kill and dissect other robots for it.
 Alquist yields.
 He will kill and dissect robots, thus completing the circle of violence begun in Act Two.
 Alquist is disgusted.
 Robot Primus and Helena develop human feelings and fall in love.
 Playing a hunch, Alquist threatens to dissect Primus and then Helena; each begs him to take him- or herself and spare the other.
-Alquist now realizes that Primus and Helena are the new Adam and Eve, and gives charge of the world to them.
+Alquist now realizes that Primus and Helena are the new Adam and Eve, and gives the charge of the world to them.